St Peter's Residents' Association

 Thanks to the committee for their hard work in providing a pleasant and convivial evening.

-The premises now are to be used as a Danish 'designer' furniture shop.
+The premises now open as a Danish 'designer' furniture shop.

 AGM April 2017

 The problem of the proliferation of A Frames in the city centre was discussed and it was left with the Secretary to progress the matter further.

 Various possibilities for a summer picnic event (no cooking permitted at the Beerling Hall) and a quiz night were discussed.

 Membership fees are unchanged -£4 single, £6 family..